My first suggestion is that you take the train. The old Dunedin railway

 glimpse the antique bridge and stables now on private property near Lee Stream.

-winds down through Deep Stream, a steep gorge that drops from around 550 to 400 metres and then climbs back up
+From Clarks Junction the road winds down through Deep Stream, a steep gorge that drops from around 550 to 400

-again.
-After this you coast down to Sutton where the old railway sleepers and tracks removed for the Rail Trail
+metres and then climbs back up again.
+After this you coast down to Sutton where the old railway sleepers and

-are still piled up on either side of the old Sutton railway station.
-The road from here to Middlemarch is flat
+tracks removed for the Rail Trail are still piled up on either side of the old Sutton railway station.

-and simple, providing there is no head wind.
+The road from here to Middlemarch is flat and simple, providing there is no head wind.

 By about now the beauty of this place starts to become apparent.
 Central Otago is a fascinating landscape of